SlugMaster1/SIV-US-Cyber-Open/challenges/Crypto/entropy/writeup/writeup.md

 ### LFSR

 LSFR is a bit tricky to crack.
 It has two state values called **taps** and **regs**.
 The taps are a static group of three integers between 0 and 128 along with 128.
 The regs are a list of 128 bits that get rotated every time.
-The taps decide which regs to use and the regs controll which bit is outputed.
+The taps decide which regs to use and the regs control which bit is outputted.
 One thing about the regs that I noticed is that they rotate every time to reflect the bit that was just produced.
 So since the regs are 128 bits and each number it produces is 64 bits, once it has produced 2 numbers we can ascertain the state of the regs.
 ```python
 regs = []
 k = int('{:064b}'.format(lfsr[0])[::-1],2)